 After the workshops, dealers closed the first day of the Dealer Forum with a fun night at the Sazerac House.
 Dealers enjoyed an opportunity to network and take in the history of the Sazerac cocktail.

-See photos of the first day of Dealer Forum here.
+See photos from the Dealer Forum here.